MicrosoftDocs/learn/learn-pr/language/dotnet-debug/includes/4-use-visual-studio-code-debugger.md

    :::image source="../media/breakpoint.png" alt-text="Screenshot of the breakpoint location in the code.":::

 1. Start debugging again.
-The program will begin to execute.
+The program begins to execute.
 It breaks (pauses execution) on line 9 because of the breakpoint you set.
 Use the debugger controls to step into the `Fibonacci()` function.

    :::image source="../media/step-into.png" alt-text="Screenshot of the Step into button.":::